The Hot Alabama Summer of 1862

 We are now at Reynolds Station, 8 miles from Pulaski.
 We came here one night last week.
 Nothing of importance has occurred since Sunday last, except we were alarmed once at Pulaski, and had the infernal long roll beaten.
 It turned out, however, to be a false alarm.
 Brink Neal passed down last week from the 11th Kentucky and also cousin Bob Cox from the 27th Kentucky.
 Wrote to FM Allison today.

 For some reason, Sam Cox will not write in his diary again until the fall of 1863 between the Battles of Chickamauga and Missionary Ridge.
-He writes just for a day, then doesn't write again until the spring of 1864 during the Atlanta Campaign, which he records more frequently.
+He writes just for a day, then again neglects his pen until the spring of 1864 during the Atlanta Campaign, which he records more frequently.

 If you would like a good read on this period in northern Alabama, not just the Union soldiers' movements, but Turchin's terrible acts, Kenneth Noe's Perryville: This Grand Havoc of Battle covers the entire campaign in detail as it leads up to Bragg's Kentucky Invasion.